-In this case you will be a passive part in the ONEiO integration.
+In this case, you will be a passive part of the ONEiO integration.
 This limits the things you need to consider when setting up the technical connection.
-On a top level you can approach this like this would be any other customer integration where your customer will adapt to all of your requirements.
+On a top-level you can approach this like this would be any other customer integration where your customer will adapt to all of your requirements.

 For possible firewall configuration changes, you can find the needed info at Production & Test IP addresses and ports